Home/Fish/Bluefin Tuna Loin

 What is bluefin tuna loin?

-Bluefin tuna loin is a premium cut from the bluefin tuna, known for its rich flavor and high fat content.
+Bluefin tuna loin is a premium cut from the bluefin tuna, known for its rich flavor and firm texture, often used in sushi and sashimi.

 Is bluefin tuna healthy?

-How can I tell if bluefin tuna is fresh?
+How do I know if bluefin tuna loin is fresh?